Coordination Control of Discrete Event Systems under Cyber Attacks: Introduction

-The organization of this paper is as follows: In Section II, we introduce the essential notations and provide a brief review of supervisory control of DES under cyber attacks as proposed in \cite{zheng2023modeling}.
-Section III is dedicated to the investigation of coordination control for DES under cyber attacks.
-Here, we derive the necessary and sufficient conditions for the existence of local supervisors.
-Section IV presents a design methodology for local supervisors when the necessary and sufficient conditions are satisfied.
+The paper is organized as follows.
+In Section 2, we introduce the necessary notations and review supervisory control of DES under cyber attacks proposed in \cite{zheng2023modeling}.
+In Section 3, we investigate coordination control of DES under cyber attacks.
+We derive the necessary and sufficient conditions for the existence of local supervisors resilient to cyber attacks.
+In Section 4, we propose a design procedure for local resilient supervisors when the necessary and sufficient conditions are satisfied.
+In Section 5, we propose a design procedure for local resilient supervisors when conditionally decomposability is satisfied only.
+In Section 6, an illustrative example is given to show how to handle two different attacks; a second example is provided to show how to apply the theoretical results to practical systems.